-The following terms used in this section have the following meanings:
+The following terms used and tables contained in this section relate to the Performance Cycle ended August 31, 2019 and have the following meanings:

 "CPI" means the Consumer Price Index for all items, as published by Statistics Canada under the authority of the Statistics Act.
 The averaging methodology detailed in the NAV CANADA Pension Plan is to be used for calculation purposes.